samoculus/sentry-dash/README.md

 To run the application run the command npm install and then npm run dev.

-App will be running on localhost:3000 !
+App will be running on port 3000 !